Distinguishing Siegel modular forms: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Tobias Berger, Soumyadip Das, and Zhining Wei for helpful conversations.
+The authors would like to thank Ralf Schmidt for helpful comments and corrections on an earlier version of this paper.
+We also thank Tobias Berger, Soumyadip Das, Manami Roy, and Zhining Wei for helpful conversations.
 AK was supported by ANRF (DST, Govt of India) under the Start-Up Research Grant SRG/2023/001202.
 AW was supported by an AMS-Simons travel grant.